iamSShan/machine_learning_algorithms/supervised/regression/linearRegression/README.md

 	Multivariable regression: A more complex, multi-variable linear equation might look like this, where w represents the regression coefficients, or weights, our model will try to learn. f(x,y,z)=w1x+w2y+w3z

+### Basic Assumptions with Linear Regression model(Imp Question):
+* Linearity: The relationship between X and the mean of Y is linear.
+* Homoscedasticity(meaning “same variance”): The variance of residual(of the dependent variable) is the same for any value of X.
+* Independence: Observations are independent of each other.
+* Normality: For any fixed value of X, Y is normally distributed.
+(If not normally distributed then we can make using normally distributed using techniques like log transformation, box-cox transformation, exponential transformation, etc.)

 ### Regression Coefficient:
 * Regression coefficients are estimates of the unknown population parameters and describe the relationship between a input variable and the response.
 * In linear regression, coefficients are the values that multiply the input values.
 Suppose you have the following regression equation: y = 4X + 3.
 In this equation, +4 is the coefficient, X is the input feature, and +3 is the constant.